I see a lot of guys using dual batteries on their large airplanes. I don't (even for complex and expensive models). Why not?

 How?
 They use a cheapo VOM (volt-ohm-meter), cut the leads and solder them into a 3" servo extension (thus creating a custom harness for measuring current draw).
 Anyway, they connect it in-line with each servo, switch the VOM to DC current, and check each servo at full left, full right, and center.
 They also note current draw at idle.
 Easy to see if there's a problem.
 Inexperienced modelers?
 They depend on matching routines built into the 'box'.
 My advice?
 Trust but verify!

-Anyway, in practice, a model with a full complement of high current servos typically draws 3-5A.
+In practice, a model with a full complement of high current servos typically draws 3-5A.
 In theory, 'if' they're all stalled, they could draw 40A . . . but in reality, 3-5A, maybe a maximum of 6-7A total - and this during an 'aggressive' flight.
 The average guy?
 Even with a 40% airplane equipped with 630 oz-in servos, he 'might' see 5A total with a few spikes of 7-8A.
 Note, this last, spikes, means momentary current, not continuous.

-Anyway, using two leads through two switches (for redundancy) gives you;
+Thus, using two leads through two switches (for redundancy) gives you;

 - Reliability and,